-Area of Concentration: 15 Fifteen credits of Arts and Sciences electives to be used for acquiring some depth of knowledge in a field chosen in consultation with an Arts and Sciences advisor.
+.
+15 acquiring some depth of knowledge in a field chosen in consultation with an Arts and Science advisor.
 These credits may also fulfill some of the breadth requirements.

-Art and Science Requirements.
-45-51 The liberal arts component is listed as 51 credit hours.
-The absolute minimum required to satisfy the requirements listed above is 45; this assumes that the foreign language requirement is satisfied from high school work, the writing course is in one of the Groups A, B, or C, and that nine credits of the Area of Concentration are also from one of the Groups A, B, or C. Thus, students without language skills and concentrating in science or mathematics will need more than 51 credit hours to complete all of these requirements.
+absolute minimum required to satisfy the requirements listed above is 45; this assumes that the foreign language requirement is satisfied from high school work, the writing course is in one of the Groups A, B, or C, and that nine credits of the Area of Concentration are also from one of the Groups A, B, or C. Thus, students without language skills and concentrating in science or mathematics will need more than 51 credit hours to complete all of these requirements requirements.

-ENGINEERING COLLEGE REQUIREMENTS For a degree in the College of Engineering, the student must fulfill all the requirements of the chosen engineering major, including the College of Engineering Breadth Requirements Requirements for degrees in each of the engineering disciplines are described earlier in this chapter.
+ENGINEERING COLLEGE REQUIREMENTS For a degree in the College of Engineering, the student must fulfill all the requirements of the chosen engineering major, including the College of Engineering General Education Program.
+Requirements for degrees in each of the engineering disciplines are described earlier in this chapter. chapter.

-CREDITS TO TOTAL A MINIMUM OF 152-156
+CREDITS TO TOTAL A MINIMUM OF ...
+152-156